nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 The book is a recommended reading for many Computer Science, Computer Applications and Information Technology courses across universities in India.
 It is also quite popular among students who are UNIX/Linux newbies.

 The questions covered under **Flex Your Brain** exercises are slightly involved, and the answers for the same are not made available.
-This project aims to create a study aid for students.
+This project aims to create a study aid for students by compiling the answers for the same.

 The exercises are solved and tested on computers running: